 Advocacy for Supportive Policies and Practices that Facilitate MTB MLE

-Encourage/advocate creation of national MTB MLE networks (or working groups) in countries throughout the Asia-Pacific, encouraging national level capacity for coordination, advocacy and resourcing around MLE; and
+Encourage/advocate creation of national MTB MLE networks (or working groups) in countries throughout the Asia-Pacific, encouraging the national-level capacity for coordination, advocacy and resourcing around MLE; and

 Enhance awareness of how MTB MLE intersects with other sectors.